 Total length/maximum slope: 370m/32°

-The steepest slope of a ski resort.
-The snow is not compacted, so you can enjoy steep and deep powder riding the morning after it snows.
-A great location right in front of Nakazato Ski Center, which attracts a lot of attention.
-The terrain is rugged and undulating, and natural hit items have appeared this season.
-The course also offers challenges such as wood rails and powder jumps.
+This is the steepest slope in the ski resort.
+Because the snow is ungroomed, you can enjoy steep and deep powder riding the morning after it snows.
+It's a prime location right in front of Nakazato Ski Center, attracting a lot of attention.
+The terrain is undulating and uneven, and this season, natural hit items have been introduced.
+The course also offers the opportunity to try wood rails and powder jumps

 ◆Official website: https://www.yuzawa-nakazato.com/winter/